-Drawing No. 3 Coast Road in front of the entrance to An Inse Ghlas housing estate
+Drawing No. 3 Coast Road in front of the entrance to the An Inse Ghlas housing estate

-This drawing shows the next section of the scheme along the R338 in front of An Inse Ghlas housing estate to the north of Coast Road and further east, including three property entrances to the east of Inse Ghlas Estate.
+This drawing shows the next section of the scheme along the R338, to the east of drawing no. 2.
+This drawing shows the An Inse Ghlas housing estate on the northern side of Coast Road and three property accesses to the east of the An Inse Ghlas estate.

-The drawing shows that the existing footpath will be widened to include Shared Facility along the northern edge of Coast Road.
+The drawing shows that the existing footpath will be widened to provide a Shared Facility along the northern side of Coast Road.

-The drawing shows realignment of the junction at the entrance to An Inse Ghlas to tie-in with the shared path and a raised ramp cycle and pedestrian crossing at the mouth of this junction.
-Tactile paving is shown either side of the crossing and at the tie-ins to the existing footpaths to Inse Ghlas.
+The drawing shows the realignment of the junction at the entrance to An Inse Ghlas to tie-in with the Shared Facility and a raised-table uncontrolled pedestrian and cyclist crossing across the mouth of this junction.
+Tactile paving is shown on either side of the crossing and Hazard/Ladder and Tramline tactile paving is shown at the tie-ins with the existing footpaths in the An Inse Ghlas estate.

-The cross-section C-C is marked to the east of An Inse Ghlas estate.
-The cross section shows that there will be 3.1m Shared Facility and 0.5m wide buffer (hard/soft landscaping) along the northern edge of Coast Road in this location.
-The cross section also shows that the road carriageway lanes are proposed to be 3.25m wide in each direction, carriageway width will be 6.5m in total.
-The cross section indicated that the width of the hard shoulder and grass verge to the south of Coast Road varies and is circa 2.4m in this location.
+The cross-section C-C is marked across Coast Road circa 45m east of the An Inse Ghlas estate entrance.
+The cross section shows that there will be a 3.1m wide Shared Facility along the northern side of Coast Road, separated from the carriageway by a 0.5m wide buffer (hard/soft landscaping).
+The cross section also shows that the traffic lanes on the carriageway are proposed to be 3.25m wide in each direction and the carriageway width will be 6.5m in total.
+The cross section indicates that the width of the hard shoulder and grass verge on the southern side of Coast Road varies but would be circa 2.4m wide at this location.
 The cross section also shows an image of cyclists and pedestrians using the Shared Facility and cars in the carriageway lanes.

-Drawing No. 4 Coast Road in front of the entrance to Costa na Mara housing estate
+Drawing No. 4 Coast Road in front of the entrance to the Costa na Mara housing estate

-This drawing is showing the next section of the scheme along the R338 up to and including the entrance to Costa na Mara housing estate to the north of Coast Road.
+This drawing shows the next section of the scheme along the R338, to the east of drawing no. 3.
+This drawing shows the entrance to the Costa na Mara housing estate on the northern side of Coast Road and three property accesses to the east of the Costa na Mara estate, also on the northern side of the road.
+One property access is shown on the southern side of the road.

-The drawing shows that the existing footpath will be widened to include Shared Facility along the northern edge of Coast Road.
+The drawing shows that the existing footpath will be widened to provide a Shared Facility along the northern side of Coast Road.

-The drawing shows proposal to realign the junction at the entrance to Costa na Mara to tie-in with the proposed shared path.
-A raised ramp shared use pedestrian crossing is shown at the mouth of this junction.
-Tactile paving is shown either side of the crossing.
+The drawing shows the realignment of the junction at the entrance to the Costa na Mara estate, to tie-in with the proposed Shared Facility, and a raised-table uncontrolled pedestrian and cyclist crossing across the mouth of this junction.
+Tactile paving is shown on either side of the crossing and Hazard/Ladder and Tramline tactile paving is shown at the tie-ins with the existing footpaths in the Costa na Mara estate.